 17. Ask something slightly personal to get past the small talk and bond.

 Small talk is useful to signal that you’re friendly and open to interaction.
 But you don’t want to get stuck in it.
 Now’s the time to ask a few more personal questions about what they like about their job or the courses they are studying at university/college.
 You’re not looking for facts anymore.
-You want their thoughts and feelings.
+You want their thoughts and feelings if you want to evolve into a closer friendship.

 Go where the conversation is flowing.
 The best thing to be here is curious.
 As your partner is sharing things about themselves, allow yourself to open up and reciprocate.
 Tell them a relevant story or piece about your life that is similar to what they shared.
 That way, the conversation feels balanced, and you are getting to know each other equally.[1,2]